slatinsky/DiscordChatExporter-incrementalBackup/README.md

 Simple wrapper for Tyrrrz/DiscordChatExporter to make incremental backups of Discord channels, including threads and forum posts.

 ## Features
-- Incremental backups
+- Incremental backups (with no overlappping messages)
-- Tries to export only new channels or channels with new messages
+- Skips channels with no new messages
 - Forums and thread downloads are supported (only archived threads are downloaded)
 - Use user tokens or (WIP) bot tokens
 - Excessive delays between requests to avoid being rate limited

-## Bestiary
+## Acronyms
 - Guild - A Discord server (discords servers are internally called guilds)
 - Channel - A Discord channel
-- Thread - A Discord thread.
-Forum posts are threads too.
+- Thread - A Discord thread or forum post (forum posts are threads too)
 - WIP - Work in progress - not implemented yet

-## Limitations
-The script is made to be run only once per day.
-Unexpected behavior may occur if you run it more often.

 ## Quick start (Windows)
+(NOTE: binaries are not available yet, run from source for now)

 Prebuilt binaries are provided for a convenience.
 For scripts that interact with sensitive data (like your discord token) is good practice to build the binaries yourself or run them from source, so you can verify that the code is safe.

 0. Add folder that includes `DiscordChatExporter.Cli.exe` to your PATH environment variable and restart your terminal.